First Aid: Falls

 - Never leave infants and young children on a bed or any other furniture unsupervised.

-- Childproof against falls with gates and avoid using walkers.
+- Childproof against falls with gates and don't use walkers.

 - Make sure kids always wear helmets when biking, skating, and using skateboards or scooters.